Tinkerforge/doc/en/source/Software/IPConnection_MATLAB.rst

  Default timeout is 2500.

-.. matlab:function:: public int IPConnection::getTimeout()
+.. matlab:function:: int IPConnection::getTimeout()

  Returns the timeout as set by :matlab:func:`setTimeout() <IPConnection::setTimeout>`.

-.. matlab:function:: public void IPConnection::enumerate()
+.. matlab:function:: void IPConnection::enumerate()

  Broadcasts an enumerate request.
 All devices will respond with an enumerate callback.